dead-water/fibe-conference/_talks/talk10.md

 ---
-name: "Intelligent Infrastructure: Autonomous Maintenance, Sensing, and Remote Monitoring - Shagun Garg"
+name: "Monitoring the Effectiveness of Nature-Based Solutions Using Remote Sensing"
 speakers:
   -  Shagun Garg
 categories: